-Ovarian cancer prevalence was reported as 0.1 percent in three studies^{27, 28} (2016 personal communication with Dr. Paul Pinsky) and 0.04 percent in one study29; the longer followup from the PLCO trial (up to 5 years) reported a 0.3 percent prevalence of ovarian cancer (2016 personal communication with Dr. Paul Pinsky) (Table 6).
-Focusing on comparable 1 year data from the four studies, the proportion of participants with positive pelvic examination results ranged from 1.2 to 8.7 percent.
-Sensitivity was reported as 100 percent in two of the studies^{27, 28} (up to two ovarian cancer cases were palpable on pelvic exam) and as 0 percent in the study where the single case of ovarian cancer was not detected on the pelvic exam.29 The PLCO trial reported a sensitivity of 4.3 percent and 2.8 percent from the first screening examination at 1 year and up to five years followup, respectively.
-In this trial, over the multiple rounds of screening, with a mean number of screens of 2.4 (range 1-4 screens), there were 91 cancers within five years of a screening examination and 88 (96.7%) were not detected by the palpation exam (2016 personal communication with Dr. Paul Pinsky).
-Specificity ranged from 91 percent to 99 percent in the four studies.
-Calculated PPV ranged from 0 percent to 3.6 percent, and negative predictive value (NPV) was ≥99 percent for all studies.
+Ovarian cancer prevalence was reported as 0.10 percent in three studies^{28, 29} (P. Pinsky, written communication, May 2, 2016) and 0.04 percent in one study30; the longer followup from the PLCO trial (up to 5 years) reported a 0.30 percent prevalence of ovarian cancer (P. Pinsky, written communication, May 2, 2016)21(Table 6).
+Focusing on comparable 1-year data from the four studies, the proportion of participants with positive pelvic examination results ranged from 1.2 to 8.7 percent.
+Sensitivity was reported as 100 percent in two of the studies^{28, 29} (up to two ovarian cancer cases were palpable on pelvic examination) and 0 percent in the study where the single case of ovarian cancer was not detected on the pelvic examination.30 The PLCO trial reported a sensitivity of 4.3 and 2.8 percent from the first screening examination at 1 year and at up to 5 years followup, respectively.
+In this trial, over the multiple rounds of screening (mean number of screenings, 2.4 [range, 1 to 4]), 91 cases of cancer were detected within 5 years of a screening examination and 88 cases (96.7%) were not detected by the palpation examination (P. Pinsky, written communication, May 2, 2016).
+Specificity ranged from 91 to 99 percent in the four studies.
+Calculated PPV ranged from 0 to 3.6 percent, and negative predictive value (NPV) was 99 percent or greater for all studies.
 Accuracy estimates had wide confidence intervals due to the very low event rate.

-Additional imaging and unnecessary surgical intervention are potential harms of pelvic examination screening for ovarian cancer.
-The prevalence of laparoscopy or laparotomy for those with abnormal findings on pelvic examination ranged from 5 to 36 percent.
+Because more than 98 percent of the women with abnormal pelvic examination findings were false positives, additional imaging and unnecessary surgical intervention are potential harms of pelvic examination screening for ovarian cancer.
+The prevalence of laparoscopy or laparotomy for patients with abnormal findings on pelvic examination ranged from 5 to 36 percent.
 In the Greek study, 17 percent of the women with abnormal pelvic examination results underwent surgery due to the examination results.
-Pathology findings revealed two cases of ovarian cancer (one was metastatic and the other was a stage Ia serous cystadenocarcinoma), four serous cystadenomas, three mucinous cystadenomas, five endometroid cysts of the ovary, twelve benign cysts, and three normal pathology results.28 In the Australian study, two women (5%) with abnormal findings on pelvic examination had surgery.
-The surgeries revealed that one patient had a fibroid uterus and one a normal (negative) result; the single case of ovarian cancer was not detected on pelvic exam.29 In the United Kingdom study that recruited solely post-menopausal women, 36 percent of women with an abnormal pelvic examination result underwent surgery due to those results: one woman had ovarian cancer, and nine had benign conditions (six had benign ovarian cysts, one a fimbrial cyst, and two no identified pelvic pathology).27 In the PLCO trial, the surgery rate occurring subsequent to an abnormal ovarian palpation examination within one year of the abnormal screen was 11.2 percent (at the longest followup) with a complication rate (any complication: surgical, pulmonary, cardiovascular, infection, other) of 1.0 percent (Table 7).
-Further diagnostic procedures occurring subsequent to and within one year after an abnormal palpation screening test in the trial are reported in Table 7 (2016 personal communication with Dr. Paul Pinsky).
+Pathology findings revealed two cases of ovarian cancer (one was metastatic and the other was a stage Ia serous cystadenocarcinoma), four serous cystadenomas, three mucinous cystadenomas, five endometroid cysts of the ovary, 12 benign cysts, and three normal pathology results.29 In the Australian study, two women (5%) with abnormal findings on pelvic examination had surgery.
+The surgeries revealed that one patient had a fibroid uterus and one patient had a normal (negative) result; the single case of ovarian cancer was not detected on pelvic examination.30 In the U.K. study that recruited solely postmenopausal women, 36 percent of women with an abnormal pelvic examination result underwent surgery due to the examination results: one woman had ovarian cancer and nine women had benign conditions (six had benign ovarian cysts, one had a fimbrial cyst, and two had no identified pelvic pathology).28 In the PLCO trial, the surgery rate occurring within 1 year of an abnormal ovarian palpation examination was 11.2 percent (at the longest followup), with a complication rate (any complication: surgical, pulmonary, cardiovascular, infection, other) of 1.0 percent (Table 7).
+Further diagnostic procedures occurring subsequent to and within 1 year after an abnormal palpation examination in the trial are reported in Table 7 (P. Pinsky, written communication, May 2, 2016).21